mosra/magnum-examples/src/viewer/README.md

 Sample OpenGEX scene is supplied alonside the source.
 If you install the examples, the scene is also copied into `<prefix>/share/magnum/examples/viewer/`.
+Running the example with the bundled scene can be then done like this:

+    ./magnum-cubemap <path-to-example-source>/scene.ogex

 Documentation
 -------------